Three Mile Island Nuclear Generating Station: Accident

 Unit 2 has not been operational since the accident occurred.

-The New York Times reported on August 14, 1993, 14 years after the accident, that the cleanup had been finished.
+The New York Times reported on August 14, 1993, 14 years after the accident, that the cleanup had finished.
 According to the United States NRC, 2.3 million gallons of waste water had been removed.

 The incident was widely publicized internationally, and had far-reaching effects on public opinion, particularly in the United States.
 The China Syndrome, a movie about a nuclear disaster, which was released 12 days before the incident and received a glowing reception from the movie-going public, became a blockbuster hit.

 Unit 2 Generator

 On January 22, 2010, officials at the NRC announced the electrical generator from the damaged Unit 2 reactor at TMI will be used at Shearon Harris Nuclear Plant in New Hill, North Carolina.
 The generator was transported in two parts, weighing a combined 670 tons.
 It was refurbished and installed during a refueling outage at Shearon Harris NPP in November 2010.
-TMI's Unit 2 reactor has been shut down since the partial meltdown in 1979.

 Post-accident

-Exelon Corporation was created in October 2000 by the merger of PECO Energy Company and Unicom, of Philadelphia and Chicago respectively.
+Exelon Corporation was created in October 2000 by the merger of PECO Energy Company and Unicom, of Philadelphia, Pennsylvania and Chicago, Illinois respectively.
 Unicom owned Commonwealth Edison.
 The PECO share in AmerGen was acquired by Exelon during late 2000.
 Exelon acquired British Energy's share in AmerGen in 2003, and transferred Unit 1 under the direct ownership and operation of its Exelon Nuclear business unit.
 According to Exelon Corporation, "many people are surprised when they learn that Three Mile Island is still making electricity, enough to power 800,000 households" from its undamaged and fully functional reactor unit 1.
 Exelon viewed the plant's economics of $44/MWh as challenging due to the low price of natural gas at $25/MWh.
 As of 2016, the average price of electricity in the area was $39/MWh.